-Unfortunately, other nutrients aren’t as clear.
-Needs vary from person-to-person, signs of insufficiency — such as headache, fatigue, poor concentration, dry skin, and constipation — are easily mistaken for day-to-day body changes or symptoms of other health concerns.
-And blood testing – considered the standard method for diagnosing deficiency – isn’t something we do regularly.
+With nutritional adequacy, calories are fairly straightforward, thanks to the trusty bathroom scale.
+But the nutrients themselves aren’t nearly as obvious.
+Needs vary from person-to-person.
+Likewise, signs of insufficiency — such as headache, fatigue, dry skin, and constipation — are easily mistaken for day-to-day body changes or symptoms of other health concerns.

 To complicate matters further, we’re flooded with mixed messages from the media regarding the optimal amounts we should consume daily.
 Scientific research impacts public opinion, too.
 When a study suggests a nutrient’s potential benefits, certain ingredients become instant favourites.
 When experimental results reveal possible drawbacks, that same nutrient quickly falls out of fashion.

-Food manufacturers capitalise on these dynamics.
-They formulate products strategically — adding ingredients and adjusting recipes in tune with the latest trends.
-They steer consumers’ focus by promoting products based on the presence or relative levels of a nutrient.
-By using label language like, “now with more __,” they intill the belief, “I need extra.” and beg the question, “Am I getting enough?”
-With such inconsistency and marketing manipulation, consumers develop understandable uncertainty about their ‘real’ requirements and the sufficiency of their usual food choices.
+Food manufacturers capitalise on these dynamics – adjusting recipes in tune with the latest trends and promoting products based on the presence or levels of a given nutrient.
+With label language like, “Now with more __,” they instil the belief, “I need extra.” or the worry, “Maybe I’m not getting enough.”
+As a result, consumers develop understandable uncertainty about their ‘real’ requirements and how their usual food choices add up.

 Protein is a prime example…

-Alongside carbohydrates and fats, it’s considered one of the macro-nutrients.
-This trio contributes most to daily calories and, as a result, garners the greatest public attention.
+Alongside carbohydrates and fats, it’s considered a macro-nutrient.
+Together, these three contribute most to daily calories and therefore garner the greatest public attention.

 Each of the macronutrients is valuable to human physiology.
 However, in recent decades, the public’s infatuation with protein has increased.
-As a key player in bone and muscle growth, cell and tissue repair, and immunity, protein’s role within the body is attractive.
-However, growing concerns for the other two macronutrients elevated protein to the leader of the pack.
+Protein’s roles in bone and muscle growth, cell and tissue repair, and immunity are undeniably attractive.
+However, it’s the suspicions surrounding the other two macronutrients that elevated protein to the leader of the pack.

 In the mid-1900’s, dietary fat was associated with bodily fat.
 Likewise, health organizations universally recommended fat avoidance to reduce heart disease risk.
 At the time, it wasn’t known that fats – in moderation – can support weight loss by prolonging satiety after a meal (1, 2, 3, 4, 5, 6) nor that higher-in-fat regimes (like the Mediterranean diet) offer cardiovascular benefits.
 On the other hand, carbohydrates were shunned by popular weight loss diets and considered worrisome for their connection with diabetes.
 It wasn’t widely recognized that some carbohydrate-based foods curb cravings (7, 8, 9) and stabilize blood sugar levels (10, 11, 12).

 Nonetheless, protein eventually emerged as the only macronutrient left with an unblemished reputation — one that consumers could eat safely and freely.
 By default, protein consumption rose.
-Yet — thanks to the food industry’s downplaying of carbohydrate and fat and over-emphasis on protein’s importance — the public continued to wonder, “Am I getting enough?”
+Nonetheless, the food industry’s persistent downplaying of carbohydrate and fat and over-emphasis on protein’s importance perpetuated the public’s fear of an underlying protein deficit.

-The answer to this question is hotly debated.
-For example, the World Health Organization and the United States FDA assert minimum requirements sit between 0.8- 1 grams protein per kilogram (0.36-0.45 grams per pound) of bodyweight for healthy persons (13, 14, 15).
+The precise daily protein requirement is the subject of wide and heated debate, too.
+For example, the World Health Organization and the United States FDA assert minimum intakes should sit between 0.8-1 grams protein per kilogram (0.36-0.45 grams per pound) of bodyweight for healthy persons (13, 14, 15).
 Baseline needs increase for certain people, such as athletes or pregnant and breast-feeding women (14).
 Some sources suggest it’s safe to eat up to 2 grams per kilogram (0.91grams per pound) of body weight.
-While others argue that excesses are inefficiently processed — burdening the kidneys and compromising bone health (16).
+While others argue that excesses burden the kidneys and compromise bone health (16).

 So, are you getting enough?
 If you’re reading this now, chances are good that you are.
 Collectively, the world’s peoples consume about 30% more than the aforementioned average adult daily requirement.
 But the distribution of protein intake differs geographically.
 While protein malnutrition remains a genuine concern for underdeveloped populations, most wealthy nations eat ample.
 Some – especially those where meat consumption is prevalent – total nearly twice estimated baseline needs (18, 19, 20).

 Yet, narrowing focus on any one macronutrient has nutritional implications: it displaces the other two.
 If we keep calories consistent, ramping up protein intake – by default – dials down carbohydrates and fats.
-As a consequence, essential vitamins, minerals, and compounds found in carb- or fat predominant foods come up short, too.
-Similarly, to boost protein totals, food manufacturers rely heavily on isolates, concentrates and texturates – additives made by extracting plants’ proteins but discarding their other useful constituents.
+Therefore, essential vitamins, minerals, and compounds found in carb- or fat predominant foods come up short, too.
+Similarly, to boost protein, food manufacturers rely on isolates, concentrates and texturates – additives made by extracting plants’ proteins but discarding their other useful constituents.

 Such is the case with fibre…

-Fibres are found exclusively in carbohydrate-containing foods – like whole grains, legumes, nuts, seeds, fruits and vegetables.
+Fibres are carbohydrate-based compounds inherent in plant-based foods – like grains, legumes, nuts, seeds, fruits and vegetables.
 Given fibres’ abundance in the natural food supply, one would assume the average person consumes plenty.
 Yet, studies suggest the opposite.

 How much fibre do we need?
-Guidance for optimal daily intake differs by gender, caloric intake and age.
-However, on the whole, most advice sits between 25 to 30 grams of fibre per day (19,20, 21, 22).
-Most individuals worldwide consume fewer than 20 grams per day.
+While guidance for optimal daily intake differs by gender, caloric intake and age, advice generally hovers between 25 to 30 grams of fibre per day (19,20, 21, 22).
+However, most individuals worldwide consume fewer than 20 grams per day.

 Furthermore, until lately, fibre’s nutritional significance was wildly underestimated.
 Long considered a calorie-free, non-nutrient, people paid less attention to it.
 For years, fibres were described as ‘undigested roughage’ tasked with escorting food through the GI tract.
-So, while proteins appreciate appealing associations to muscle, growth, and immunity – we connect fibre with the toilet.
+So, while proteins appreciate appealing wellness associations – we connect fibre with the toilet.
 It’s no surprise fibre might fall off the public radar.

 However, in the last two decades, our understanding of fibre has grown.
 Scientists have identified multiple types of fibres, each with unique bodily functions.
 Despite its humble beginnings, recent research reveals that fibre’s value to human health extends well beyond waste removal (29).